NeoSchema Reference Guide

 nameargumentsreturns

-Return the Item ID's of all the Data Nodes of the given Class
+Return all the values stored all all the Data Nodes in the specified Class.

 nameargumentsreturns